(Featured image courtesy of Bob Mahoney/HBO Max)

 As an only child, Doom Patrol star Jackie Goldston had a lot of time to spend entertaining herself, with many hours spent in front of the TV.
 “I would go to family reunions, and my grandfather would say, ‘Everybody be quiet!
 Jackie’s watching the commercials!’”
 She didn’t watch the TV shows, preferring the exciting ads with catchy jingles and bite-sized stories.
 “That was always something that intrigued me.”
 Even though her dream growing up was to become a doctor, hindsight makes her path to the screen obvious.
 Drawing inspiration from Bible stories and parables, she would create plays to perform for her friends and family, who were encouraging of her entire journey (though she did joke that they may have had “a different level of support” when her goal was med school).

-Instead of starting down the medical route, Jackie traveled across the country to Chapman University in Southern California, where she majored in communications with an emphasis in media performance theater and film and television acting.
+Instead of starting down the medical route, Jackie chose to attend Chapman University in Southern California, where she majored in communications with an emphasis in media performance theater and film and television acting.
 “My Chapman experience, I tell everyone that it meant the world to me.
 It prepared me for so much.”
 The school brought her lifelong friendships and invaluable industry knowledge and experience that has helped propel her to where she is today.
 “There’s just nothing like that.”
 While there, she participated in producing an experimental pilot with none other than the late, great Ed Asner.

 Goldston’s first professional project was a national mattress commercial.
 She marveled at how it was “a huge thing to have a newbie do,” but that was part of the purpose.
 John Madden (former football coach and iconic sportscaster) was the narrator for the advertisement, and “one of his requirements was that he wanted to have… new people that he could Taft-Hartley on the project.”
 A Taft-Hartley is a report that a producer can file on behalf of an actor to get them a membership in the Screen Actors Guild union.
 It can often be difficult for actors to meet the requirements for eligibility, but when a non-union actor is hired on a union project, the Taft-Hartley is a shortcut an actor can take so they can be allowed to get the job done (it’s often used for extras who are unexpectedly needed to deliver a line of dialogue).
 John Madden stipulated that he would work with all non-union actors whose work on this commercial could put them on the fast track to a SAG card.
 “I thought that was really cool.”